Enrique1987/Enrique1987/README.md

 ---

-I'm a Data Engineer and Machine Learning Engineer specialized in Forecasting and Time Series.
-Keep learning cause "the only constant is change".
+I'm a Machine Learning Engineer specialized in Forecasting and Time Series.
+Keep learning cause "The only constant is change".

 Three of my favorite things are: Python, Data and Machine Learning.